Broken intrinsic symmetry induced magnon-magnon coupling in synthetic ferrimagnets: Results and Discussion

-To gain a better understanding of the experimental results, we performed micromagnetic modeling using the graphics processor unit (GPU)-accelerated program Mumax3 \cite{vansteenkiste_design_2014, exl_labontes_2014}.
+To gain a better understanding of the experimental results, we performed micromagnetic modeling using the graphics processor unit (GPU)-accelerated program MuMax3 \cite{vansteenkiste_design_2014, exl_labontes_2014}.
 Our structure was modeled as $128 \times 64 \times 3$ cells with an individual cell size of $4.0$~nm~$\times~ 4.0$~nm~$ \times~4.0$~nm, with the middle layer representing the spacer.
 Each layer was defined into a region to set material parameters separately.
 The values for the exchange stiffness of CoFe and NiFe used in the simulation were $3.0\times 10^{-11}$ J/m and $1.3\times 10^{-11}$ J/m, respectively \cite{parreiras_effect_2015}.
 This corresponds to exchange lengths for NiFe and CoFe of 5.29~nm and 4.32~nm, respectively \cite{parreiras_effect_2015}.
-Crystalline anisotropy was added for the CoFe layer with a crystalline anisotropy constant of $K=-30 \times 10^3$ J/m$^3$ along the (1 0 0) direction \cite{parreiras_effect_2015}.
+Crystalline anisotropy was considered negligible.
 The following Gilbert damping constants were used for CoFe and NiFe, respectively: $\mathrm{\alpha_\mathrm{CoFe} = 0.005}$ \cite{weber_gilbert_2019} and $\mathrm{\alpha_\mathrm{NiFe} = 0.0095}$ \cite{hrabec_spin-orbit_2016}.
-We define quadratic and biquadratic interactions between magnetic layers using a custom exchange field and energy density, leading to the exchange energy in Eq.~(\ref{eq.1}) (third and fourth terms on the right) that satisfies the form:
+We define the quadratic and biquadratic interlayer exchange interactions using custom expressions for the exchange field and the corresponding energy density.
+These expressions are constructed to reproduce the exchange energy given in Eq.~(\ref{eq.1}) (the third and fourth terms on the right-hand side) and to ensure that the resulting magnetization dynamics are consistent with the LLG equation.
+We define the quadratic and biquadratic exchange fields as (see SM):